ZiggyCreatures/FusionCache/docs/CacheLevels.md

 Of course in both cases you will also have at your disposal the added ability to enable extra features, like [fail-safe](FailSafe.md), advanced [timeouts](Timeouts.md) and so on.

-Finally, if needed, we can also use a different `Duration` specific for the distributed cache via the `DistributedCacheDuration` option: in this way updates to the distributed cache can be picked up more frequently, in case we don't want to use a [backplane](Backplane.md) for some reason.
+Also, if needed, we can use a different `Duration` specific for the distributed cache via the `DistributedCacheDuration` option: in this way updates to the distributed cache can be picked up more frequently, in case we don't want to use a [backplane](Backplane.md) for some reason.

+Finally we can even execute the distributed cache operations in the background, to make things even faster: we can read more on the related [docs page](BackgroundDistributedOperations.md).

 ## 📢 Backplane